vivekmani28/Monitoring/README.md

 Run `node main.js` to run the server.

-Run `open www/index.html` or `start www/index.html` to open the monitoring application.
+Run a local webserver in the www directory and open the monitoring application.
+You may use `npm install http-server -g`, but there are many other options.

 There is code running every 2 seconds that will broad cast basic stats to the web app: